Sign in

 CEO Michael Praeger responded that the macro environment primarily affects discretionary spending volumes rather than the mix of payment types.
 He explained that supplier decisions on payment modalities are driven by factors like payment timing, cost, and the level of remittance data provided, not broader economic conditions.

-Craig Maurer's questions to Visa Inc (V) leadership
+Craig Maurer's questions to VISA (V) leadership

 Craig Maurer asked about the interplay of different revenue lines in large deal renewals, specifically how pricing concessions are offset by selling value-added services (VAS) and how this contributes to the growth in 'other revenue'.